Joanne Chory

-Joanne Chory is an American plant biologist and geneticist.
-Chory is a professor and director of the Plant Molecular and Cellular Biology Laboratory, at the Salk Institute for Biological Studies and an investigator of the Howard Hughes Medical Institute.
+Joanne Chory (March 19, 1955 – November 12, 2024) was an American plant biologist and geneticist.
+She was a professor and director of the Plant Molecular and Cellular Biology Laboratory at the Salk Institute for Biological Studies and an investigator of the Howard Hughes Medical Institute.

-She leads the Salk Institute’s Harnessing Plants Initiative (HPI), an innovative carbon dioxide removal approach to fight climate change by optimizing a plant’s natural ability to capture and store carbon dioxide and adapt to different climate conditions.
-Chory and the HPI team aims to help plants grow bigger and stronger root systems that can absorb larger amounts of carbon by burying it in the ground in the form of suberin, a naturally occurring substance.
+Chory was the founding director of the Salk Institute's Harnessing Plants Initiative (HPI), a carbon dioxide removal approach to fight climate change by optimizing a plant's natural ability to capture and store carbon dioxide and adapt to different climate conditions.
+Chory and the HPI team aim to help plants grow bigger and stronger root systems that can absorb larger amounts of carbon by burying it in the ground in the form of suberin, a naturally occurring substance.
+Chory and the HPI team received a $35 million award in support of the initiative from the TED Audacious Project in 2019 and another $30 million from the Bezos Earth Fund in 2020.

-Considered the most influential plant biologist of the modern era and one of the greatest scientific innovators of our time, Chory's 30 years of work has pioneered the use of molecular genetics to study how plants change their shape and size to optimize photosynthesis and growth for different environments.
+Chory's work at the Salk Institute, which she joined in 1988, pioneered the use of molecular genetics to study how plants change their shape and size to optimize photosynthesis and growth for different environments.
+She held the Howard H. and Maryam R. Newman Chair in Plant Biology and was an adjunct professor in the Section of Cell and Developmental Biology at UC San Diego.

-Chory was elected as a foreign member of the Royal Society in 2011 and is the recipient of the 2018 Breakthrough Prize in Life Sciences and the 2019 Prince of Asturias Award for Technical and Scientific Research.
-She holds the Howard H. and Maryam R. Newman Chair in Plant Biology.
-She is also an adjunct professor in the Section of Cell and Developmental Biology, UC San Diego.
-Chory and her HPI team received a $35 million award in support of the initiative from the TED Audacious Project in 2019 and another $30 million from the Bezos Earth Fund in 2020.
+Chory was elected as a foreign member of the Royal Society in 2011 and was the recipient of the 2018 Breakthrough Prize in Life Sciences and the 2019 Prince of Asturias Award for Technical and Scientific Research.

-Biography
+Background

-Joanne Chory was born in Boston, Massachusetts in 1955.
+Chory was born in Boston, Massachusetts, in 1955.
 Her Lebanese parents raised her along with her four brothers and one sister.
-She began her upper level education at Oberlin College in Ohio where she graduated with a degree in biology with honors.
+She began her upper-level education at Oberlin College in Ohio where she graduated with a degree in biology with honors.
 She then continued her post graduate education at the University of Illinois Urbana-Champaign.
-It is here were she received her Ph.D.
+It is here where she received her PhD with Samuel Kaplan as her thesis advisor.

 She was a postdoctoral fellow at the Harvard Medical School in the lab of Frederick M. Ausubel.
-In 1988 she joined the Salk Institute as an Assistant Professor.
+In 1988 she joined the Salk Institute as an assistant professor.
 Chory eventually married her husband, Stephen Worland, with whom she has two adopted children.